Tuesday, November 26, 2024

 "Yeah."

-I just like the feeling of joy in the barren solitude.
-Even when nothing gets caught, I know it might be possible to hook one until I leave the river alone for the day.
-Time and again experience has proven it happens, but if you're not happy with one or two trout, stick with springtime's smaller fish.
+I like the feeling of joy in barren solitude.
+Even when nothing gets caught, I know it might be possible to hook one, until I leave the river alone for the day.
+Time and again experience has proven it happens, but if you're not happy with one or two trout, stick to springtime's smaller fish.

 At Three Bridges, I began by casting under the bridge.
 At one point, I got snagged, and I made my way upstream along the wall of the bridge to finally pull the jig free.
-All the while I called out to Loki to reassure him.
+All the while I called out to Loki, trying to reassure him.
+Even though he's a Lab, he doesn't swim, and he was out of my sight.
 Imagine had the two wardens come jaunting in on the scene when I was under that bridge!
 Loki would have gone mad.

-After I talked to the wardens, I held Loki by the leash and made my way upstream, to a range of water I think is about six feet deep, maybe it's only five.
-I fished it persistently, and once when I believed I'd got snagged, the great trout suddenly ploughed forward, bending the rod further and taking drag.
+After I talked to the wardens, I held Loki by the leash and made my way upstream, to a range of water I think is about six feet deep; maybe it's only five.
+I fished it persistently, and once when I believed I'd got snagged, the great trout suddenly ploughed forward, bending the rod further and taking drag for a second.

 Trout in the River but None on the Hook